-My mother remarried and we moved to the States for a safer place to live.
-When we did, I wanted to be everything American too, like our new grandmother Patsy.
-A beloved nurse, a wife to a war hero, she was just like the movies.
+My mother remarried and we moved to the States.
+When we did, I wanted to be everything American too, like our adoptive grandmother Patsy.
+A beloved nurse, a wife to a war hero, a lover of film and dance.

-My sister and I didn’t speak much English then, and we’d sit quietly on the bed watching Patsy put on her drop earrings last.
-When they came, we were ready.
+My sister and I didn’t speak much English then, we sat enamored watching Patsy as she put on her drop earrings last.

 I’ll never forget our summers spent with her in Texas at the lake.
-Red hot American days spent eating ice cream and renting VHS tapes from Patsy’s favorite place, the local library.
+Red hot American days eating ice cream and renting VHS tapes from Patsy’s hideaway place, the local library.

-I remember rushing home to watch Hepburn, Taylor, Vivien Leigh say things and feel things we couldn’t possibly understand.
+I remember rushing home with her leading us to the den to watch Hepburn, Taylor, Vivien Leigh say things and feel things we couldn’t possibly understand then.

-The only thing that quenched our thirst more then, were Patsy’s famous ice cold, pink lemonades.
+The only thing that quenched our thirst more: Patsy’s famous ice cold, pink lemonades.

 Image from Pleasantville

-On one of my dates alone, I was particularly interested in the Danish way of living.
+I enjoy finding treasures along my strolls, for example, the Danish way of living!
 I always wondered why they’re the happiest people.
-And so I piled on all of the books I could find on the matter and I discovered, while eating croissant, that there is a method to the happiness- hygge!
+And so I piled on all of the books I could find, while eating croissant, that there is a method to the happiness- hygge!

-I won’t bore you over something you can google for more, but, in a nutpost, hygge is undefined but closely defined as “coziness of the soul.”
+Did you know “hygge” is closely defined as “coziness of the soul”?
+I absolutely love that!
 And if that’s too aloof for you, a hug in English is the closest feeling.